Yucked/Breadloaf/README.md

 ---

 ## `📚 BACKGROUND:`
-This project is part of my undergrad research t I did at my college on **Discovering Blockchain Technology**.
+This project is part of my undergrad research I did at my college on **Discovering Blockchain Technology**.
 To demonstrate how Blockchain works, I decided to build an application with these capabilities in mind:

 - Is console based
 - Has some sort of UI (Web Pages)